Lil B: A Boogie wit da Hoodie and PnB Rock

 At the 2017 Rolling Loud Bay Area festival, McCartney was forced to cancel his set due to an alleged altercation with A Boogie wit da Hoodie backstage.
 Upon taking the stage to announce the cancellation of his set, he told the crowd he was attacked by "A Boogie and his whole crew" and that his equipment was also stolen, attributing the event to his criticism of New York hip hop in a recent Tweet.
 Footage of the altercation subsequently surfaced, and McCartney fans immediately expressed outrage on social media.
 Witnesses backstage also accused PnB Rock of being involved in the attack.
 Despite the incident, McCartney maintained a positive stance and even urged his supporters to forgive A Boogie later that day on Twitter.

 The incident led to an immediate wave of support of McCartney from fans and other figures in the music industry.
 Schoolboy Q and Travis Scott, fellow performers at the festival, expressed their support for the rapper upon taking the stage for their respective sets.
 Other artists including Big Sean, Skepta, G-Eazy, 6lack, Kreayshawn, A-Trak, Alison Wonderland, SpaceGhostPurrp, Lupe Fiasco, Kaytranada, and Mike Dean also expressed their support of the rapper on social media.
 Amidst the fallout of the incident, PnB Rock was pulled from the festival's lineup and replaced by Kreayshawn.
 McCartney and A Boogie officially ended the feud two days later, through a phone call initiated by Kilo Curt of the late Mac Dre's Thizz Entertainment.
 Both artists took to Twitter to announce the end of the feud.

-Legacy
+Legacy and influence

 Lil B has been credited as one of the "most influential rappers" of the 2010s, influencing artists such as Kendrick Lamar, Playboi Carti, Young Thug, Lil Yachty, Chief Keef, Chance the Rapper, Yung Lean, Earl Sweatshirt, Black Kray, Bladee, Xaviersobased and Tyler, the Creator, as well as actor Timothée Chalamet.